actions-marketplace-validations/AfonsoTaborda_custom-task-list-approval/README.md

       - name: Custom Tasklist Approval
         uses: AfonsoTaborda/custom-task-list-approval@v1
         with:
-          token: ${{ secrets.GITHUB_TOKEN }}
+          token: ${{ secrets.GITHUB_TOKEN }} # Required
-          tasklist-items: | # Each task item is delimited by a ";" character TODO 1;
+          tasklist-items: | # Each task item is delimited by a ";" character (required) TODO 1;
             TODO laundry;
             Clean the car;
-          comment-title: "TODO List"
+          comment-title: "TODO List" # Defines the title of the comment (optional)
-          comment-body: "Please finish the TODO list below before moving to the next step:"
+          comment-body: "Please finish the TODO list below before moving to the next step:" # Defines the body of text (optional) right before the task list
-          completion-timeout: 1 # Optional, if set it will run a timer until timing out
+          completion-timeout: 1 # Optional, if set it will run a timer until timing out (in seconds)
-          delete-comment-after-completion: true # Optional
+          delete-previous-similar-tasklists: false # Optional, if true it will delete all previous similar task lists and creates a new one.
+Defaults to false if not set.
+          delete-comment-after-completion: false # Optional, if set to true it deletes the create comment after completion of its tasks.
+Defaults to true.
-          debug-logs: true # Optional, control's the logging debug-logs setting for the timer (if enabled)
+          debug-logs: true # Optional, control's the logging debug-logs setting for the timer (if enabled).
 ```

 ## Required Inputs